-The support is delivered through the following instruments: 1) the African Climate Technology Center (ACTC), that supports mitigation actions in line with SEforALL and 2) the Green Mini Grid Market Development Program (GMG-MDP), that aim to foster the rural electrification off grid sector are both managed and delivered through the AfDB and 3) UNDP support for Rapid Assessment / Gap Analysis and Country Action Processes.
+The support is delivered through the following instruments: 1) the African Climate Technology Center (ACTC), that supports mitigation actions in line with SEforALL and 2) the Green Mini Grid Market Development Program (GMG-MDP), that aims to foster the rural electrification off grid sector (managed and delivered through the AfDB) and 3) UNDP support for Rapid Assessment / Gap Analysis and Country Action Processes.

-ACTC has also been financing technical assistance for Monitor, Evaluation and Reporting and for energy efficiency in public buildings in in Ghana, and the design of a Market Study to analyze a potential size of market-based financing facility for EE and RE projects in the 4 SSA countries.
+ACTC also financed technical assistance for Monitoring, Evaluation and Reporting and for energy efficiency in public buildings in Ghana, and the design of a Market Study to analyse the potential size of a market-based financing facility for Energy Efficiency and Renewable Energy projects in the 4 Sub-Saharan African countries.

-GMG-MDP is a regional project whose activities started in 2015 with a grant from SEFA aiming at foster a marked-based approach to mini grid development, and supporting project developers with advisory services.
+GMG-MDP is a regional project which became operational in 2015 with a grant from SEFA and aims at fostering a marked-based approach to mini grid development, and that supports project developers with advisory services.